fdaiello/Agent-query-datawarehouse/README.md

    python src/sql_agent_rda.py
    ```

+## Comments
+- Schema should use names that are clear.
+If further data is needed use database COMMENT on schema, table and column level to describe them.
+If you wish to remove tables from queries, add comment with 'hidden' text.

+   COMMENT ON SCHEMA my_schema IS 'This is a schema comment';
+   COMMENT ON TABLE my_schema.my_table IS 'This is a table comment';
+   COMMENT ON COLUMN my_schema.my_table.my_column IS 'This is a column comment';

 ## Notes
 - The agent is stateless and works with Redshift Serverless.
 - For other databases, replace the Redshift-specific code with your preferred connection method.